robotology/visual-tactile-localization/README.md

 #### Configuration of a localization phase
 __It is not required__ to fill all the fields of the struct `LocalizationPhase` for the phases __other than the first__.
 In fact the method `LocalizerMotion::updateModule` uses the method `LocalizerMotion::configureLocPhase` that configures each localization phase before performing the first filtering step associated to that motion phase and helps the user in filling some fields of the struct.
 In particular
+- the initial conditions of a phase are set equal to the final conditions of the previous phase;
-- if a motion phase is configured with the `holdDisplFromPrevious` set to `true` then the displacement is copied from the previous phase and the initial conditions of a phase are set equal to the final conditions of the previous phase;
+- if a motion phase is configured with the `holdDisplFromPrevious` set to `true` then the displacement is copied from the previous phase;
-- if a motion phase is `LocalizationType::Static` then the final conditions are automatically set equal to the initial conditions;
+- if a motion phase is `LocalizationType::Static` then the displacements are automatically set to 0;
 - if a motion phase is configured with the `holdDisplFromPrevious` set to `false` a new displacement vector __have__ to be specified for that phase and the initial position of the __new__ reference point, expressed in robot reference frame, is automatically calculated taking into account the final yaw attitude of the previous phase.

 #### Velocity of the center vs. velocity of the reference point